2 June 2026 Seminars

 16:00 - 16:30

-Designing with Purpose: Occupational Therapy and Mental Health, Josh Jones, Cygnet Healthcare
+Designing with Purpose: Occupational Therapy and Mental Health

 This presentation explores the vital role of Occupational Therapy in shaping mental health environments that promote healing, recovery, and meaningful engagement.
 Drawing on OT expertise in human occupation, sensory processing, and therapeutic use of space, we highlight how design decisions can profoundly impact well-being.
 Key themes include the creation of sensory-inclusive environments that support regulation and participation, the integration of biophilic design and outdoor spaces as therapeutic resources, and the importance of therapeutically adapted seclusion suites that prioritise safety while preserving dignity.
 We will also shine a light on overlooked spaces - such as corridors, waiting areas, and transition zones, that hold untapped potential for engagement, connection, and comfort.
 By embedding OT perspectives into the design process, we advocate for environments that go beyond safety and function to foster meaning, autonomy, and recovery in inpatient mental health care.